 REALTOR® Code of Ethics

-As a chartered member of the National Association of REALTORS®, the Board is responsible for enforcing the REALTOR® Code of Ethics of the National Association of REALTORS®.
+As a chartered member of the National Association of REALTORS®, we are responsible for enforcing the REALTOR® Code of Ethics within our membership.
 Our REALTOR® members agree to subscribe to the Code in their daily business practices.
-Click Here to see a copy of the 2019 Code of Ethics.
+Click Here to see a copy of the 2020 Code of Ethics.

-From time to time, disputes may arise in real estate transactions between REALTOR® and REALTOR® or between a member of the public and a REALTOR®.
+From time to time, disputes may arise in real estate transactions amongst REALTORS® or between a member of the public and a REALTOR®.
 Many common disputes arise out of lack of communication.
 Be sure to read this article.

 Additional resources on the Code of Ethics provided by the National Association of REALTORS®.